Many pastors and spiritual mentors in the church want to love Christians that struggle with homosexuality.

-He didn’t understand that He was God’s hands and feet.
-He didn’t understand he was the answered prayer that many who struggle with homosexuality are asking for, a friend.
+He didn’t understand that he was God’s hands and feet.
+He didn’t understand he was the answered prayer that many Christians who struggle with homosexuality are praying for, a friend.

-The warm intentional affection of a brother can go deeper than a passionate moment of sex or a feel good time of prayer with God.
+The warm intentional affection of a Christian brother can go deeper than a passionate moment of sex or a feel-good time of prayer with God.

 We forget that God said it wasn’t good for man to be alone.

 Humans were never made to be alone with God.

 Why are Christians then pushing for some much “individual time with God?”

 Understanding that God meets our needs has a bigger and more profound meaning than just reading the Bible and praying alone.